lucasmillanm/bbw-m183-vulnerapp-main/README.md

 # UPDATE: NEW FEATURES AND FIXES

 I fixed the @GetMapping on the deleteUser() => I changed it to @DeleteMapping.
-I Added a existsByUsername in the userRepository.
-This helps me make more useful user requests.
-For example, First I check if the username already exists, and if it already exists, then it won't create a new user with the same username.
-Same with the deleting of a user.
-If the user is non-existent, the deleting operation won't be executed.
+I added an existsByUsername method in the userRepository.
+This enhancement enables more efficient user requests by checking if a username already exists before creating a new user.
+The existence of the user is checked to avoid executing a false operation like deleting a non-existent user.
+These checks enhance data integrity and prevent potential conflicts or errors.
-Implemented tests to enable easier and more comprehensive testing of the application, ensuring its functionality and security.
+I also implemented tests to enable easier and more comprehensive testing of the application's functionality and security.
+Testing plays a crucial role in identifying and fixing issues, ensuring that the application performs as expected and meets the desired security standards.
+By incorporating tests, the development process becomes more reliable, and potential vulnerabilities or bugs can be detected early, reducing the risk of security breaches or functional inconsistencies.